Access To Information

 Our disclosure log is continuously updated as additional information is released under the GIPA Act.

-In deciding to release information in response to a GIPA access application, consistent with the GIPA Act consideration is to be given to personal factors of the application as outlined in section 55 of the GIPA Act.
-Where other members of the public request access to the released information described on the disclosure log, the council may delete certain information relating to the original applicant's personal information; business, commercial, professional or financial interests; research carried out by or on behalf of the applicant; or information concerning the affairs of another government.
-Depending on the work required and costs involved to make parts of the released information available to others, the council may require an access application to be lodged in some circumstances.
+Where other members of the public request access to the released information described on the disclosure log, Council may delete certain information relating to the original applicant's personal information; business, commercial, professional or financial interests; research carried out by or on behalf of the applicant; or information concerning the affairs of another government.